 A night at the Moonlight Cinema is best shared with dogs who can be quiet during the movie.
 Dogs also need to be kept on a short leash, and of course clean up after them.
 But they’re welcome in all sections, including premium areas.

-Keep an eye out for when the 2023-24 starts, generally in late November through to the end of March.
+The 2023-24 season will be launching on the 30th November 2023, and will likely continue through to the end of March.
 And there may even be some special screenings and treats just for doggie guests.

 #12 Climb to the Summit of Mt Barker